Choosing the right investment options on the road to retirement and beyond

 Time to read: 4 minutes

-And when you reach retirement, if you decide to keep your money invested, you’ll need to make investment choices that can help make your money last as long as you need it to.
+And when you’re ready, if you decide to keep your money invested, you’ll need to make choices that can help make it last as long as you need it to.

-If you aren’t planning on setting up a guaranteed income for life, you could be taking unnecessary risk.
-This is because these investments are designed to move in line with annuity rates.
+You could be taking unnecessary risk because these investments are designed to move in line with annuity rates.
 If annuity rates fall significantly just before you retire, this could have an impact on the value of your pension and your retirement plans.

-Great news – you can finally start taking money from your pension.
-Now you need to choose how you want to do this.
+Great news – you’ve reached age 55 and you can start taking money from your pension if you wish.
+So now you need to choose how you want to do this.

-If you decide to leave your money invested rather than setting up a guaranteed income for life, then you’ll need to think carefully about where to invest it.
-This can make a big difference to how long it will last.
-And remember that, generally, we’re living longer these days.
-There are also different things to think about when you’re taking money out of your pension than when you’re saving into it.
+If you decide to leave your money invested, you’ll need to think carefully about where to invest it to make sure it lasts as long as you need it to.
+Remember that, generally, we’re living longer these days.
+And there are different things to think about when you’re taking money out of your pension than when you’re saving into it.

-Thinking about all of this at once can feel a bit overwhelming, so we’ve tried to make the decision-making process a bit simpler for you.
+It’s a lot to think about, so we’ve tried to make the decision-making process a bit simpler for you.
 When it comes to choosing your investments in retirement, there are two really important questions you need to ask yourself:

 - Over what time period do you plan on taking money from your pension?